Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Investigation into stillbirth and neonatal death cases

-The investigation revealed that six babies who died before they left hospital were wrongly described as stillborn.
+The investigation revealed that six babies who died before they left the hospital were wrongly described as stillborn.
 Several of the children lived for minutes and one lived for five days.

 A stillbirth is when a baby dies after 24 completed weeks of pregnancy.
 This means they had no sign of life, like a heartbeat, outside of their mother's body even for a few moments.
-A neonatal death is where a baby takes a breath and lives for up to 24 days after delivery.
+A neonatal death is when a baby takes a breath and lives for up to 24 days after delivery.

 Coroners are not able to carry out inquests into stillbirths, unlike neonatal death.
 In 2019 the Government proposed changing the rules to give coroners the power to investigate stillbirths, but to date, the legislation has not been changed.
 This can prevent families from understanding the reason for their loss.

-In one case, an obstetrician told a coroner in Stockport that he had been pressured by an NHS manager to say a baby he had delivered had definitely been stillborn, in order to stay “loyal” to the trust.
+In one case, an obstetrician told a coroner in Stockport that he had been pressured by an NHS manager to say a baby he had delivered had definitely been stillborn, to stay “loyal” to the trust.

 His comments are likely to raise fears that some NHS trusts in England have used the stillbirth label to avoid having coroners examine any errors that may have been made by staff.

-The revelations raise questions over transparency at some NHS trusts, and their obligations under the legal duty of candour.
+The revelations raise questions over transparency at some NHS trusts and their obligations under the legal duty of candour.

 All the NHS trusts that wrongly classified neonatal deaths as stillbirths have apologised to the babies’ parents and say they have changed their practices.
-However, for those families it means any poor care that could have caused the death of their baby cannot be fully investigated.
+However, for those families, it means any poor care that could have caused the death of their baby cannot be fully investigated.

 Parents of babies wrongly said to have been stillborn rather than a neonatal loss also face financial implications, as they are not eligible for statutory bereavement awards worth more than £15,000.